DinoChiesa/Gemini-Function-Calling/README.md

  - the app collects a "prompt", sends it to the LLM
  - the LLM may respond with a request for more information, or, in the case of an agent scenario, the LLM may respond with a requested ACTION to perform.
- - the app then sends results back up to the LLM
+ - the app performs the action, then sends results back up to the LLM
  - this back-and-forth cycle may continue

 Google publishes an Agent Development Kit that allows you to build agentic apps